AZBrandCanada/Rust-Encrypted-Dns-Server-DOT-DOH-53/README.md

   * Broadcast, multicast, unspecified (`0.0.0.0/8`, `::`)
   * IPv6 Unique Local Addresses (`fc00::/7`) and IPv4-mapped IPv6 ranges
 * **Spoofed Reverse Proxy Header Protection**: Only trusts reverse-proxy headers (`CF-Connecting-IP`, `X-Real-IP`, `X-Forwarded-For`) when the incoming TCP peer is verified to be a local loopback address (`127.0.0.1` or `::1`).
-* **Defense-in-Depth Query Filtering**: Refuses to dispatch outbound UDP/TCP packets to unsafe IPs at the physical socket layer.
+* **Defense-in-Depth Socket Filtering**: Refuses to dispatch outbound UDP/TCP packets to unsafe IPs at the physical socket layer.

 ### Abuse Defense & Rate Limiting (RRL)
 * **Subnet-Aware Token Bucket**: Aggregates traffic by `/24` IPv4 subnets and `/64` IPv6 prefixes to prevent attackers from rotating single IP addresses within a pool.